ivan-kleshnin/unredux/7.shopping-cart/README.md

 ```

 Is this for real?
 Does Facebook pay their developers on per-line basis?
-Two files, four libraries and almost 50 lines of code are necessary to test that HTML div definitely
+Two files, four libraries and almost 50 lines of code were used to prove that two HTML tags render
-renders it's content...
+their contents... :ambulance:

 ### Gist #3